Public Parks & Trails

 Looking for a place to hike on short notice?

-In partnership with state and local agencies, the Land Trust has preserved more than 26,000 acres of beautiful open space, which are now public parks and recreational areas anyone can use.
+In addition to completing 144 conservation easements with private landowners across the county, the Land Trust has assisted a number of cities and other agencies to protect land for public use.
+By partnering with state and local agencies, the Land Trust has preserved more than 26,100 acres of beautiful open space, which are now public parks and recreational areas anyone can use.

-These properties include Alston Park and Trancas Crossing Park, both owned by the city of Napa; large sections of Robert Louis Stevenson State Park; an addition to Bothe-Napa Valley State Park; and several areas owned by the California Department of Fish and Wildlife.
+These properties include Alston Park and Trancas Crossing Park, both owned by the city of Napa; large sections of Robert Louis Stevenson State Park; an addition to Bothe-Napa Valley State Park; the Jack and Bernice Newell Open Space Preserve and several areas owned by the California Department of Fish and Wildlife.

 Skyline Wilderness Park